MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/operators/array-update/$pullAll.md

 ```

-To remove the discounts for "#FashionStore" and "#ShopLocal" from the 'tag' array.
+To remove the discounts for "#MembershipDeals" and "#SeasonalSale" from the 'tag' array.

 ```javascript
 db.stores.updateMany(